 - Keep a dry house – if you have been drinking daily, it is likely that you have done so in your home.
 Get rid of any alcohol in your house to reduce the temptation

 - Focus on the benefits - There are many benefits to giving up alcohol.
 It can free up your time, improve your health, help you to sleep better and save you money.

 - Address the reasons why you’ve drinking – if you have been drinking because of your job, relationship, stress or anxiety, low self-esteem or the past, take the time to think about what you can do to address this.
 Whether that is looking for a new job or seeking therapeutic support to deal with certain issues, there are things that you can do to help you feel better

 If you find that you are unable to stop drinking alcohol every night, despite your attempts to curb your consumption, this could suggest that you do need professional help to address your current relationship with alcohol.
 There are numerous types of support available, including outpatient therapy, day sessions in a treatment facility or a residential treatment programme.
 The right support for you will depend on your situation.
 And remember, there is no shame in needing a helping hand from time to time.

-How to stop drinking alcohol every night if you are addicted or dependent
+How to quit drinking alcohol every night if you are addicted or dependent

 If you think that you are dependent or addicted to alcohol, and want to find out how to stop drinking alcohol every night, it is highly recommended that you seek professional advice and treatment.
 You can contact Priory for a free addiction assessment to find out more about your drinking habits and what treatment options are available for you.